enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Any two radial profiles of density,
     temperature, entropy, and pressure (often via hydrostatic equilibrium) may be used to specify the CGM's density and temperature structure.
+    Methods 1 through 5 depend on a dark matter profile specified with either ``DiskGravityDarkMatterUseNFW`` or ``DiskGravityDarkMatterUseB95``.
     Default: 0

     ===== =============================
     Value Profile & Relevant Parameters
     ===== =============================
     0     No CGM.
-Ambient medium is defined via ``GalaxySimulationUniformDensity`` & ``GalaxySimulationInitialTemperature`` 1     Temperature is a function of radius derived from the virial theorem assuming an NFW profile.
-Assume hydrostatic equilibrium.
+Ambient medium is defined via ``GalaxySimulationUniformDensity`` & ``GalaxySimulationInitialTemperature`` 1     Temperature is a function of radius derived from the virial theorem.
+Assume hydrostatic equilibrium with a chosen dark matter profile.
 Scaled to ``GalaxySimulationGasHaloScaleRadius``.
     2     Isothermal with temperature ``GalaxySimulationGasHaloTemperature`` and a power-law entropy profile specified with ``GalaxySimulationGasHaloScaleRadius`` and ``GalaxySimulationGasHaloAlpha``.
 The density is anchored with ``GalaxySimulationGasHaloDensity``.
     3     As with 2, but the entropy profile has a floor, ``GalaxySimulationGasHaloCoreEntropy``.
     4     As with 2, but instead of being isothermal, the halo is assumed to be in hydrostatic equilibrium.
     5     As with 4, but the entropy profile has a floor, ``GalaxySimulationGasHaloCoreEntropy``.
     6     As with 4, but the entropy profile assumes precipitation-regulation (Voit 2019).
-This profile _requires_ Grackle.
+This profile _requires_ Grackle and is _only_ consistent with an NFW dark matter profile.
 Use ``GalaxySimulationGasHaloRatio``.
     7     Unused
     8     Density and entropy following the fits in the Appendix of Voit 2019.
 For the density, use ``GalaxySimulationGasHaloZeta``, ``GalaxySimulationGasHaloZeta2``, ``GalaxySimulationGasHaloDensity``, and ``GalaxySimulationGasHaloDensity2``.
 For entropy, use ``GalaxySimulationGasHaloCoreEntropy`` for K:sub:`1` and ``GalaxySimulationGasHaloAlpha``.
     ===== =============================